Scope

 To minimise errors, consider processes to avoid inadvertent switching between omalizumab originator and biosimilar.

-Be aware of differences in packaging colour that could cause confusion.
-Xolair uses blue to identify the 75mg doses, whereas Omlyclo uses blue to identify the 150mg dose.
-Ensure there are processes in place to avoid mis-selection, especially if there is a period when both brands are available.
+Ensure there are processes in place to avoid mis-selection, especially if there is a period when multiple brands are available.

 Excipients

-The Omlyclo SmPC expresses the L-isomer forms of several excipients, for example L-histidine.
+Note: The Omlyclo SmPC expresses the L-isomer forms of several excipients, for example L-histidine.
 L-histidine is a synonym for histidine; the terms can be used interchangeably.

 Presence of latex

-Differences do exist between omalizumab products
+Differences exist between omalizumab products.

 Xolair pre-filled syringes